Schendylops oligopus: Taxonomy

 Pereira, Minelli, and Barbieri originally described S. oligopus in 1995 under the name Schendylurus oligopus.
 In 1997, the American zoologist Richard L. Hoffman and Pereira moved this species to the genus Schendylops when they deemed Schendylurus to be a junior synonym for Schendylops.
+Accordingly, authorities now accept Schendylops oligopus as the valid name for this species.

 Description

 All females of this species have 31 pairs of legs, and males usually have 29 leg pairs.
 In a large sample of 29 males, 35 females, and 13 juveniles of unknown sex, only one male was found to have 27 leg pairs.
 Females can reach 10 mm in length, and males can reach 8 mm in length.
-The holotype (preserved in alcohol) is a pale yellowish color.
+This centipede (preserved in alcohol) is a pale yellowish color.